Google Earth Pro Not Responding in Windows 11/10

 Adjust the memory or disk cache size

-Doing this can also boost the overall performance of Google Earth Pro on your Windows PC.
-To increase the allowable memory and disk cache, open Google Earth Pro.
-From the menu, click on Tools and then select Options.
-Next, go to the Cache tab.
-From there you can change the memory cache size and disk cache size Google Earth Pro is allowed to use.
+To increase the allowable memory and disk cache, open Google Earth Pro, click on “Tools” from the menu, select “Options,” and then go to the “Cache” tab.
+From there, you can change the memory cache size and disk cache size that Google Earth Pro is allowed to use.
+You can also click on “Clear memory cache” and “Clear disk cache” to see if it fixes the issue.

-Google Earth Pro freezes crashing slow Windows 10
+Google Earth Pro freezes and crashes

 Google Earth Pro Windows 11/10 error 1603